The more time passes, the more everyone seems to jump on board NASA's train of thought regarding Pluto/Charon.

 Here's my best effort to accurately portray the main stream NASA science theory about Pluto

-In the first few hundred million years of our solar system's formation, Pluto and Charon were formed and they collided creating a debris field from which Charon and the four small moons Styx, Nix, Kerberos and Hydra were formed.
+In the first few hundred million years of our solar system's formation, Pluto and Charon were formed between 20 AU to 30 AU from the Sun and they collided creating a debris field from which Charon and the four small moons Styx, Nix, Kerberos and Hydra were formed.

 The differentiated rocky core radioactively heated Pluto and has kept an ocean of salty 5% ammonia water flowing for 4 billion years.
-This core is cooling and the ocean is freezing which is causing the extensional fractures on Pluto's surface.
+This core is cooling and the ocean is freezing which is causing the extensional fractures on Pluto's surface as there are no thrust faults, lobate scarps or compressional tectonics .

 I'm trying to remain calm about both these drawing by James Keane but cartoon drawings like these really piss me off.

 In these falsely portrayed drawings, James inserts the words "ejecta blanket" in an effort to support NASA's impact theory.
 Below I will show you an actual image taken by New Horizons of SP and you can clearly see there is no "ejecta blanket".

-This concept of an ejecta blanket is a complete falsehood, a fabrication, a fantasy created by James Keane from listening to lectures of Bill McKinnon.
+This concept of an ejecta blanket is a complete falsehood, a fabrication, a fantasy created by James Keane from listening to lectures by Bill McKinnon.

 Presenting false information like this as fact and intentionally misleading people is irresponsible at best and in my opinion reprehensible.
 Shame on you James Keane and Bill McKinnon, I don't care how smart you are, you are intentionally deceiving people.

 I respect most of the scientists that I disagree with as I believe they are simply doing their best to accurately interpret the information they see at Pluto but James & Bill have stepped into a whole different place with the falsehood presented by these images.